Diamonds & Dancefloors: Release and promotion

-Diamonds & Dancefloors was released on January 27, 2023 through Atlantic Records.
+Diamonds & Dancefloors was released on January 27, 2023, through Atlantic Records.
 The standard edition of the album was released for digital download and streaming and physically on CD, cassette and vinyl.
 The CD was released with two different covers and the vinyl record in four different colors.
 The Japanese edition of the album was released on CD with two bonus tracks: a remix of "Maybe You're the Problem" and a remix of "Million Dollar Baby".
-Max announced that there would be a deluxe edition of the album and that she will soon embark on her first headlining tour.
+On February 22, 2023, Max announced her first headlining tour in support of the album, titled On Tour (Finally).
+She also stated that a deluxe edition of the album was planned to be released; however, after the last show of the tour on September 9, 2023, she indicated in an Instagram post that she moved on from Diamonds & Dancefloors in favor of developing her third album.

-From December 21 to 30, 2022, Max held an activity called "12 Days of Diamonds & Dancefloors", where she released a new visualizer every day for twelve days.
+From December 21 to 30, 2022, Max held an activity called "12 Days of Diamonds & Dancefloors", where she planned to share a new visualizer every day for twelve days.
 On the first day, she posted a visualizer for "Dancing's Done" on her YouTube channel.
 The next day, a snippet of the visualizer for "Weapons" was posted via TikTok.
-Snippets for the next seven days included the title track, "Turn Off the Lights", "Cold as Ice", "In the Dark", "Last Night on Earth", "Hold Up (Wait a Minute)" and "Get Outta My Heart".
-"Ghost" was released as the last visualizer for the event.
+For the next seven days, she posted snippets of the visualizers for the title track, "Turn Off the Lights", "Cold as Ice", "In the Dark", "Last Night on Earth", "Hold Up (Wait a Minute)" and "Get Outta My Heart".
+On the last day of the event, a snippet of the visualizer for "Ghost" was released.
 Max then mentioned that she would save three more surprises for the month of January.
-The full visualizer for "One of Us" was released on January 27, 2023.
-The visualiser for "Weapons" was released on March 3, 2023.
+The full visualizer for "One of Us" was released on the album's release day.
+It was followed by the full visualizer for "Weapons" on March 3, 2023, and the full visualizer for "Ghost" on March 16, 2023.
+In April 2024, Max revealed she did not release the full visualizers for the rest of the tracks because she was not satisfied with the end result; however, she did not want to discard them completely, which is why she decided to post snippets of them.